In OpenSolar, you are still able to create a 3D design without having access to 3D mapping data.

 You now have a blank canvas to construct a 3D design with, where each grid square is 10 meters in length.

-It will automatically face north, but you can re-orient it to face north by clicking the T in the compass at the top right
+It will automatically face north, but you can re-orient it to face north by clicking the N in the compass at the right-hand corner

-Use the drawing tools at the bottom right to draw out a roof for your solar design.
+Use the drawing tools on the top right to draw out a roof for your solar design.

 You can draw one straight line that measures the length of the roof, by clicking on two points.
 Then press the escape key to stop drawing.
 Select that line you have drawn, so it appears yellow, and then right-click above that line and select the type of roof for your design.